truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/ConfigMinioEnterpriseSNMD.md

 {{< toc >}}

 {{< enterprise >}}
-The instructions in this article apply to the Official TrueNAS Enterprise MinIO application when configuring multimode in as Single Node Multi Disk (SNMD).
+The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Single-Node Multi-Disk (SNMD) multimode configuration.

 SCALE Enterprise single controller systems with the applications and virtual machines license feature have access to the **MinIO Official Enterprise** widget.
 {{< /enterprise >}}

+## Adding MinIO Enterprise App
+Community members can add and use the MinIO Enterprise app or the default community version.

 {{< include file="/_includes/AddMinioEnterpriseTrain.md" type="page" >}}

 ## First Steps

-If your system has active sharing configurations (SMB, NFS, iSCSI), disable these sharing services in **System Settings > Services** before adding and configuring the MinIO application.
-Start any sharing services after MinIO completes the install and starts.
+{{< include file="/_includes/MinIoEnterpriseFirstSteps.md" type="page" >}}

 ## Installing MinIO Enterprise
 {{< hint info >}}